Paroxysmisch/genome-assembly/dissertation/main.typ

 Next, read pairs (matches) falling under some threshold of similarity, say $95%$, are discarded.
 The full alignment need only be calculated for these remaining matching reads.
 The matches do not need to be identical, allowing tolerance for sequencing errors (and heterozygosity for diploid(/polyploid) organisms (like humans) where there may be two variants of an allele with one from each parent at polymorphic sites in the genome).

-This overlap information is used to construct the overlap graph in which each vertex is a read and there exists a directed edge between the vertex of read $A$ and of read $B$ if they overlap.
+This overlap information is used to construct the overlap graph in which each vertex is a read and there exists a directed edge between the vertex of read $A$ and of read $B$ if they overlap (@fig:layout_phase).

 === Layout
 In a perfect overlap graph, free from artifacts, the genome can be reconstructed by finding a Hamiltonian path (a path that visits every vertex/read in the graph exactly once).
-Contemporary assemblers first simplify the overlap graph by removing spurious vertices and edges (such as bubbles, dead-ends, and transitive edges), aiming to simplify the graph into a chain.
+Contemporary assemblers first simplify the overlap graph by removing spurious vertices and edges (such as bubbles, dead-ends, and transitive edges), aiming to simplify the graph into a chain. @fig:sequencing_errors shows how some of these errors form.
 However, as previously mentioned in @sec:existing_methods, this simplification is often incomplete, or infeasible.

-#subpar.grid(
+#place(top + center)[#subpar.grid(
   columns: (1fr, 0.9fr, 1fr),
   align: top,
   gutter: 2em,
-  figure(image("graphics/layout_phase.svg", height: 8cm, fit: "contain"), caption: [Constructing the Overlap Graph]), figure(image("graphics/sequencing_errors.svg", height: 8cm, fit: "contain"), caption: [Errors manifesting in the Overlap Graph]), figure(image("graphics/resolving_repeats.svg", height: 8cm, fit: "contain"), caption: [Assembling tandem repeat regions]) )
+  figure(image("graphics/layout_phase.svg", height: 8cm, fit: "contain"), caption: [Constructing the Overlap Graph #v(1em)]), <fig:layout_phase>,
+  figure(image("graphics/sequencing_errors.svg", height: 8cm, fit: "contain"), caption: [Errors manifesting in the Overlap Graph #v(1em)]), <fig:sequencing_errors>, figure(image("graphics/resolving_repeats.svg", height: 8cm, fit: "contain"), caption: [Assembling tandem repeat regions #v(1em)]), <fig:resolving_repeats>,
+  caption: [All figures show the reference genome to illustrate the relative genomic positions of the reads. (a) demonstrates the construction of the overlap graph from reads.
+Note that there are transitive edges in the resulting graph despite the presence of sequencing errors.
+Unitigging refers to the process of identifying a high-confidence contig---a contiguous sequence of DNA. (b) shows how artifacts manifest in the overlap graph.
+A sequencing error in Read 2 leads to the formation of a tip.
+The #text(fill: green.darken(20%))[green] regions in the reference genome correspond to segmental duplications that cannot be distinguished.
+Thus, the start of Read 4 appears identical to that of Read 1, leading to the creation of an erroneous transitive edge. (c) shows how a tandem repeat region in the genome (in #text(fill: red.lighten(20%))[pink]) can be resolved by using mutations in the @dna to differentiate different positions in the repetitive region.
+This requires exact matches to avoid addition of erroneous edges, however this exact matching can only be performed with high accuracy reads.]
+)]